chARpack/chARpack.github.io/src/routes/development/00-implementation/00-introduction.md

 to their respective use cases and a localized main label (text in German and English).
 A **SettingsButton** prefab in the specific format used by the settings menu is also provided.

-To use them, you only need to instantiate them and assign a method (see the <a data-sveltekit-reload href="/development/04-localization/02-example">button creation example</a> for more details).
+To use a prefab, you only need to instantiate it and assign a method (see the <a data-sveltekit-reload href="/development/04-localization/02-example">button creation example</a> for more details).

 There are also prefabs for the different types of menus, tooltips and more.